KisJanka/javascriptaio/README.md

 #Javascript All-in-One For Dummies

-I'm learning JS, React, Vue, Svelte and Node.
+I'm learning JS, React, Vue, Svelte and Node from a book for dummies.

 # Gamelet